Human-Inspired Framework to Accelerate Reinforcement Learning: Random Walk: An Illustration

-In Figure \ref{fig3.a}, learning $A$ initially yields positive results, with the agent also unintentionally learning $M$ by episode 38, resulting in a reduction in RMS error.
-However, as the agent prioritizes learning goal $A$, the error increases, reflecting the divergence in the value functions of the two goals; learning $A$ outpaces learning $M$ (refer to Only $R^T$ in Figure \ref{fig3.a}).
-Therefore, starting with goal $A$ and subsequently transitioning to goal $M$ before overfitting can maximize prior knowledge utilization.
-This approach accelerates learning $M$.
-Specifically, with $\lambda = 0.95$, \texttt{TA-Explore} achieves twice faster convergence on goal $M$.
+In Figure \ref{fig3.a}, learning $A$ initially yields positive results, with the agent also unintentionally learning $T$ by episode 38, resulting in a reduction in RMS error.
+However, as the agent prioritizes learning goal $A$, the error increases, reflecting the divergence in the value functions of the two goals; learning $A$ outpaces learning $T$ (refer to Only $R^T$ in Figure \ref{fig3.a}).
+Therefore, starting with goal $A$ and subsequently transitioning to goal $T$ before overfitting can maximize prior knowledge utilization.
+This approach accelerates learning $T$.
+Specifically, with $\lambda = 0.95$, \texttt{TA-Explore} achieves twice faster convergence on goal $T$.

 In Figure \ref{fig3.b}, even with 11 states, $\lambda = 0.95$ remains an effective choice.
 The critical insight is that as the state count rises, our proposed method's superiority becomes evident.
 More states decrease the likelihood of initially reaching the far-right state, slowing down baseline convergence, which heavily relies on state numbers.
 Conversely, our method maintains a $50\%$ chance of receiving rewards from the first step.
 In Figure \ref{fig3.c}, we consider 33 states where the baseline fails to converge, while \texttt{TA-Explore} succeeds.
 Notably, $\lambda = 0.95$ ceases to be an appropriate choice.
 As the number of states grows, disparities in true state-value functions emerge, even though the two goals initially align.
-Spending too much time on auxiliary goal learning hampers the agent's access to valuable prior information and can lead to extended main goal learning, necessitating time to forget undesirable experiences.
-Therefore, the agent should transition to main goal learning more quickly, albeit not hastily, as illustrated in Figure \ref{fig3.c} with $\lambda = 0.9$, resulting in more than double the speed of convergence.
+This can be seen also from the value of $\alpha_{A,T}$.
+In such a case, spending too much time on auxiliary goal learning hampers the agent's access to valuable prior information and can lead to extended main goal learning, necessitating time to forget undesirable experiences.
+Therefore, the agent should transition to main goal learning more quickly, albeit not hastily, as illustrated in Figure \ref{fig3.c} with $\lambda = 0.9$, resulting in more than double the convergence speed.

+It is reasonable to anticipate that due to its profitability on simple tasks and value-based algorithms that offer limited maneuvering, \texttt{TA-Explore} will demonstrate remarkable performance on more complex tasks, including those with continuous state and action spaces.
+Furthermore, it is expected to significantly enhance the results of policy-based approaches as well as deep RL methods.
+The next section will provide evidence supporting this claim.